Complementarity of gravitational wave analyses and di-Higgs production in the exploration of the Electroweak Phase Transition dynamics in the RxSM: Thermodynamics of the RxSM

-which replaces $S_E$ in \cref{GaT}.
 Imposing that, far from the true vacuum bubble, the false vacuum remains unaffected by the phase transition, and that the transition occurs at $\rho=0$ as boundary conditions to solve the equations of motion of the bounce action, one can find the bounce solution for the fields $\phi_B$, which describes a bubble of the true vacuum nucleating and expanding within the false vacuum.

 With the computed bounce solution one can calculate the transition rate for different temperatures and thereby determine the nucleation temperature.
-The problem is that one has to trace the real and the false vacuums for different temperatures because the potential is a thermodynamic quantity, and so are the minima obtained by solving the equations of motion.
+The problem is that one has to trace the real and the false vacua for different temperatures because the potential is a thermodynamic quantity, and so are the minima obtained by solving the equations of motion.
 Since this cannot be done analytically, one resorts to use numerical methods to solve the bounce action each time.
 This adds a level of computational difficulty to our investigations, and to overcome this, we have used the public tool \texttt{BSMPTv3} \cite{Basler:2024aaf}.
-In comparison to earlier versions~\cite{Basler:2018cwe,Basler:2020nrq}, \texttt{v3} additionally allows the computation of the background spectrum of stochastic GWs produced during the SFOEWPT and features improved numerical stability.
+In comparison to earlier versions~\cite{Basler:2018cwe,Basler:2020nrq}, \texttt{v3}\footnote{More precisely, we have employed \texttt{v3.1.1}, which contains improved features in the GW computation, in particular in the case of strong supercooling.} additionally allows the computation of the background spectrum of stochastic GWs produced during the SFOEWPT and features improved numerical stability.